1383–1385 Portuguese interregnum: 1385

-In late 1384 and the early months of 1385, Nuno Álvares Pereira and John of Aviz pursued the war, but they did not manage to subdue the majority of those Portuguese cities then in favour of the Castilian cause.
+In late 1384 and the early months of 1385, Nuno Álvares Pereira and John of Avis pursued the war, but they did not manage to subdue the majority of those Portuguese cities then in favour of the Castilian cause.
 Answering the call for help, English troops (an Anglo-Gascon contingent) landed in Portugal on Easter Day.
 They were not a big contingent, around 600 men (of which about 100 would be present in Ajubarrota), but they were mainly veterans of the Hundred Years' War battles and thereby well schooled in successful English military tactics.
 Among them were a small number of longbowmen who had already demonstrated their value against cavalry charges.

-At the same time, John of Aviz organised a meeting in Coimbra of the Cortes, the assembly of the kingdom.
+At the same time, John of Avis organised a meeting in Coimbra of the Cortes, the assembly of the kingdom.
 There, on April 6, he was proclaimed the tenth king of Portugal, a clear act of defiance against the Castilian pretensions.
 John I of Portugal nominated Nuno Álvares Pereira Constable of Portugal and went to subdue the resistance still surviving in the north.

 John I of Castile was not pleased.
 His first move was to send a punitive expedition, but the forces were heavily defeated in the Battle of Trancoso in May.
 From January, he began preparing his army to solve the problem definitively.
 The king himself led an enormous Castilian army that invaded Portugal in the second week of June through the central north, from Celorico da Beira to Coimbra and Leiria.
 An allied contingent of French heavy cavalry travelled with them.
 The power of numbers was on their side—about 32,000 men on the Castilian side versus 6,500 on the Portuguese.
 They immediately headed to the region of Lisbon and Santarém, the country's major cities.

 Meanwhile, the armies of John I of Portugal and Nuno Álvares Pereira joined together in the city of Tomar.
 After some debate, a decision was made: the Castilians could not be allowed to besiege Lisbon once again, since the city would undoubtedly fall, so the Portuguese would intercept the enemy in the vicinity of Leiria, near the village of Aljubarrota.
 On August 14, the Castilian army, very slow due to its huge numbers, finally met the Portuguese and English troops.
 The ensuing fight, the Battle of Aljubarrota, was fought in the style of the Battles of Crécy and Poitiers.
 These tactics allowed a reduced infantry army to defeat cavalrymen with the use of longbowmen in the flanks and defensive structures (like caltrops) in the front.
 The Castilian army was not only defeated, but annihilated.
 Their losses were so great that John I of Castile was prevented from attempting another invasion in the following years.